-I just thought of writing this article on Morph Transition when I was working on my next Project on Seal Animation in PowerPoint 2019 with Office 365 Subscription. #ListenMicrosoft – I do have a list of at least 30 things that can be considered for improvement in the next version of PowerPoint but for the sake of Happy Accomplishment of my next projects, you should read the following about Morph Transition.
+I just thought of writing this article on How To Use Morph Transition in PowerPoint while working on my next project Seal Animation.
+I do have a list of at least 30 things that can be considered for improvement in the next version of PowerPoint but for the sake of Happy Accomplishment of my next projects, you should read the following about Morph Transition.

 Even if you have an older version of PowerPoint than 2013 then you can download the presentation above and just try changing the objects from the slides and see the Slideshow.
 Hurray!
 You can use this presentation as a Morph Replicator.